Welcome to

 Do not send text messages to the doctor on call as they cannot be received.

-For more information about EDoc, please click HERE.
+For more information on this service, please click HERE.

 In May 2020 the practice moved to the current site in Bray Primary Care Centre.